apache/openwhisk/proposals/POEM-3-action-limit-for-namespace.md

 ### Namespace limit validation

-Previously, system limits were validated when unmarshalls the ActionLimits object from the user request.
+Previously, system limits were validated when deserializing the `ActionLimits` object from the user request.

-However, at the time of unmarshalls the user requests, the namespace's action limit cannot be known and the limit value cannot be included in an error message, so the validation must be performed after unmarshalling.
+However, at the time of deserialization of the user requests, the namespace's action limit cannot be known and the limit value cannot be included in an error message, so the validation must be performed after deserialization.
 Therefore, the code to perform this validation has been added to the controller, scheduler, and invoker.

 #### 1. Validate action limits when the action is created in the controller